-1. Two decisions I've been putting off which, when I ma change my life: ke them now, will 2.
-Three simple things I can do immediately that will be two new decisions: consistent with my "There's always a way if you're committed."
+1. Two decisions I've been putting off which, when I make them now, will change my life:

+2. Three simple things I can do immediately that will be consistent with my two new decisions:

+"There's always a way if you're committed."